cmazakas/foxy/docs/faq.md

 Validation of the response status code is left as an exercise for the user.

-Foxy will, however, invoke the `async_read` callback with a truth error code if there is an underlying error in reading from the stream or parsing the response itself (i.e. content-length headers don't match actual body length).
+Foxy will, however, invoke the `async_read` callback with a truthy error code if there is an underlying error in reading from the stream or parsing the response itself (i.e. content-length headers don't match actual body length).

-#### How Do I Set Timeouts?
+### How Do I Set Timeouts?

 Given: